 Terms you need to know when starting online university

 Starting a university course is an exciting adventure full of new experiences and information.
 But it can also be challenging to navigate all of the new terms that are tossed at you.
-Do you need an SLO or an eLA?
+Do you need an Student Advisor or an eLA?
 Was that document in your Learning Group or the Student Portal?

 To make it easier for you to get your head around the Swinburne Online (SOL) lingo we have put together a quick glossary of terms.

 Passionate professionals with years of industry experience who have been specially trained for teaching in online environments.
 Many still work in the field they teach in, providing you with a great source of knowledge and experience.
 They are on-hand throughout the course to answer your questions, mark assessments and to provide you with feedback and support.

 Your support team available 7 days a week to help with questions outside your unit or course content.
 They can assist with general course advice, enrolment help, course planning, technical support, referrals for counselling, career advice and tips on how to get started if students are feeling overwhelmed.

 Each unit you study throughout your degree will see you studying in a small “class” called a learning group, facilitated by an eLA.
 These small groups allow you to explore concepts with your peers and eLAs without getting lost in a crowd.

 The Student Portal is a one-stop-shop for information and support on the learning journey.
 You can check your course details, grab study resources or complete an orientation to learn more about how online study works.

 Collaborate sessions are one of the tools we use to deliver online learning.
 It’s a web conferencing tool with live chat, audio and video that allows you to interact with eLAs, Student Advisors and fellow students during live presentations.

 There are three teaching periods, sometimes referred to as TPs, which run all year round, allowing you to complete your studies with lots of flexibility.